pingcap/tidb-operator/en/enable-tls-for-mysql-client.md

     - A ClusterIssuer object of SelfSigned class, used to generate the CA certificate needed by ClusterIssuer of CA class
     - A Certificate object, whose `isCa` is set to `true`
-    - A ClusterIssuer, used to issue TLS certificates between TiDB components
+    - A ClusterIssuer, used to issue TLS certificates for the TiDB server

     Finally, execute the following command to create a ClusterIssuer: